ggranum/twisted-kindling/README.md

  * binding synchronized objects
  * binding synchronized arrays
  * authentication
- * route security
+ * the new angular router, including route security
- * basic account management
+ * basic account management using Firebase

-## How to use angularfire-seed
+## How to use twisted-kindling

 Other than one additional configuration step (specifying your Firebase URL), this setup is nearly identical to angular-seed.